juice-shop/multi-juicer/CONTRIBUTING.md

 task dev
 ```

-This runs [`task build-and-deploy`](./Taskfile.yaml), waits for the balancer rollout, and forwards `deployment/balancer` to port 8080.
+This runs [`task build-and-deploy`](./Taskfile.yaml), waits for the multi-juicer rollout, and forwards `deployment/multi-juicer` to port 8080.
 You can now access MultiJuicer at `http://localhost:8080`.

 Re-run `task dev` after code changes to rebuild and redeploy.
 All builds (Go and UI) happen inside Docker, so you don't need a local Go or Node toolchain just to run `task dev`.
 The builds are cached inside Docker, so subsequent runs should be faster.